wavespectra/wavespectra/docs/reconstruction.rst

     dspart_tma

-Compare shapes for the first swell partition:
+Compare shapes for all times in the first swell partition:

 .. ipython:: python
     :okexcept: